forrestdevelops/WindowsEventMonitorExtension/README.md

 ## Changes in 2.2.0

-This extenstion differs from the [original](https://github.com/Appdynamics/WindowsEventMonitorExtension) as it enables the message an addional property to filter by for the custom event
+This extenstion differs from the [original](https://github.com/Appdynamics/WindowsEventMonitorExtension) as it enables the message as an addional property to filter by for the custom event

 ## How to use